kaist-ina/RUN-DVC/README.md

 - Extending RUN-DVC to somatic mutation calling
 - Active learning for improving label-efficiency
 - Improving performance of RUN-DVC with hyper-parameter adjustment and data-augmentations
-- Evaluating in RUN-DVC on different species
+- Evaluating RUN-DVC on different species